Jump to a Question:

 How can I estimate the cost of my optometric education?

 SCO has developed a debt calculator for prospective and current students.
 Use this interactive tool to gauge your tuition and other estimated expenses over the typical amount of time required to pay back a student loan.

 Is there a minimum OAT score or grade point average?

-Although SCO does not have a minimum OAT score or grade point average, applicants are encouraged to call the Office of Student Services to discuss their competitiveness if their GPA is under 2.5 or their OAT score is under 320.
-The average GPA of an entering class is usually in the 3.40-3.50 range and with the recent OAT recalibration of scores, the average OAT score has been around 330.
+Although SCO does not have a minimum OAT score or grade point average (GPA), applicants are encouraged to call the Office of Student Services to discuss their competitiveness if their GPA is under 2.5 or their OAT score is under 300.
+The average GPA of an entering class is usually around 3.6, and the average OAT score has been around 335.
 Applicants with an OAT academic average score of 310 or below are encouraged to retake the OAT.